AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-restore.md

-<properties
+---
-	pageTitle="Restore Stretch-enabled databases | Azure"
+title: Restore Stretch-enabled databases | Azure
-	description="Learn how to restore Stretch\-enabled databases."
+description: Learn how to restore Stretch\-enabled databases.
-	services="sql-server-stretch-database"
-	documentationCenter=""
-	authors="douglaslMS"
-	manager=""
-	editor=""/>

-<tags
-	ms.service="sql-server-stretch-database"
-	ms.date="08/01/2016"
-	wacn.date=""/>
+services: sql-server-stretch-database
+documentationCenter: ''
+authors: douglaslMS
+manager: ''
+editor: ''

+ms.service: sql-server-stretch-database
+ms.date: 08/01/2016
+wacn.date: ''
+---

 # Restore Stretch-enabled databases

 Restore a backed up database when necessary to recover from many types of failures, errors, and disasters.

-For more info about backup, see [Backup Stretch-enabled databases](/documentation/articles/sql-server-stretch-database-backup).
+For more info about backup, see [Backup Stretch-enabled databases](./sql-server-stretch-database-backup.md).

+>   [!NOTE]
->   [AZURE.NOTE] Backup is only one part of a complete high availability and business continuity solution.
+> Backup is only one part of a complete high availability and business continuity solution.
 For more info about high availability, see [High Availability Solutions](https://msdn.microsoft.com/library/ms190202.aspx).

 ## Restore your SQL Server data
 To recover from hardware failure or corruption, restore the Stretch\-enabled SQL Server database from a backup.
 You can continue to use the SQL Server restore methods that you currently use.
 For more info, see [Restore and Recovery Overview](https://msdn.microsoft.com/library/ms191253.aspx).